Libya (GNA)–Turkey maritime deal: 2025 shift in Haftar–Turkey relations and subsequent events

 In October 2025, Greece introduced a proposal for a regional cooperation framework involving Libya, Egypt, Cyprus, and Turkey.
 The plan suggests a multilateral "5×5" approach, where five countries would work together on five key areas: migration, marine environmental protection, connectivity, maritime zone delimitation, and civil protection.
 Greece aims for this framework to evolve into a permanent regional mechanism.
 In late October, Khaled Haftar visited Greece, where he met with the Greek Defense Minister and the Chief of the Greek National Defense General Staff.
 Around the same time, Turkey's Defense Ministry released videos showing the Turkish military training General Haftar's forces.
 Greek media reported that during his visit to Athens, Haftar demanded €1 billion annually from Greece in exchange for his support.
 Athens firmly rejected the request as blackmail and instead aims to maintain balanced ties with all Libyan parties to strengthen its regional influence.

+In February 2026, the Turkish national energy company Turkish Petroleum (TPAO) signed a memorandum of understanding with BP for collaboration in Iraq and Libya.
+At the same time, Turkey's head of intelligence met with the Libyan prime minister in Tripoli to discuss matters of mutual interest.
+In August 2025, he held a separate meeting with General Khalifa Haftar in Benghazi.
+In the same month (February), Turkey stated that Greece's cooperation with Chevron off Crete violates international law and good neighbourly relations, while Greece responded that its actions were in accordance with international law.